parse-community/parse-server/README.md

 The standalone Parse Server can be configured using [environment variables](#configuration).

-Please refer to the [configuration section](#configuration) or help;

-To get more help for running the parse-server standalone, you can run:

-`$ npm start -- --help`

-The standalone API server supports loading a configuration file in JSON format:

-`$ npm start -- path/to/your/config.json`

-The default port is 1337, to use a different port set the `--port` option:

-`$ npm start -- --port=8080 path/to/your/config.json`

-Please refer to the [configuration section](#configuration) or help;

 You can also install Parse Server globally:

 `$ npm install -g parse-server`